micene09/scarlett/docs/api/request-options.md

 # Request Options

-To init a rest client you need a base object describing behaviors and details, that every subsequent request will inherits:
+To init a rest client you need a base object describing behaviors and details, that every request method will inherits:

 ```ts
 // Functional API